paulolc/snaptron/README.md

-It's snap, the visual, blocks based programming language for nodebots.
+It's snap, the visual, blocks based programming language stuffed in electron to control mBots.